model-checking/kani/rmc-docs/src/limitations.md

 ### Concurrency

 Concurrent features are out of scope for RMC.
-In general, the verification of concurrent programs continues to be an open research problem.
-In particular, support for concurrent verification in CBMC is limited and RMC emits a warning whenever it encounters concurrent code.
+In general, the verification of concurrent programs continues to be an open research problem where most tools that analyze concurrent code lack support for other features.
+Because of this, RMC emits a warning whenever it encounters concurrent code and compiles as if it was sequential code.

-### Not inlined standard library functions
+### Standard library functions

 At present, RMC is able to link in functions from the standard library but the generated code will not contain them unless they are inlined.
 This results in